ArcherXcode/cryptocurrency-webdashboard/README.md

 Created with:
-React
+React,
-Redux
+Redux,
-Redux Thunk
+Redux Thunk,
-Tailwind
+Tailwind,
-ChartJs
+ChartJs, and
 Different APIs from Coinbase